 Bold Graphic Eye

-If you fancy really going all out, trying a colorful, graphic look on your eye.
+If you fancy really going all out, try a graphic look on your eye.
 According to Ta, it’s a big trend this year.
 "If I’m going to be doing that bold graphic eye, I like to keep the rest of the face neutral,” Ta says.